Sterling Hill Mining Museum: Geology

-The ore bodies at the Sterling Hill mine lie within a formation called the Reading Prong massif; the ores are contained within the Franklin Marble.
+The ore bodies at the Sterling Hill Mine lie within a formation called the Reading Prong massif; the ores are contained within the Franklin Marble.
 This was deposited as limestone in a Precambrian oceanic rift trough.
 It subsequently underwent extensive metamorphosis during the Grenville orogeny, approximately 1.15 billion years ago.
-Uplift and erosion during the late Mesozoic and the Tertiary exposed the ore bodies at the surface; the glaciers of the Pleistocene strewed trains of ore-bearing boulders for miles to the south, in places creating deposits large enough to be worked profitably.
+Uplift and erosion during the late Mesozoic and the Tertiary era ,exposed the ore bodies at the surface.
+The glaciers of the Pleistocene strewed trains of ore-bearing boulders for miles to the south, in places creating deposits large enough to be worked profitably.

-In the area of the Franklin and Sterling Hill mines, 357 types of minerals are known to occur; these make up approximately 10% of the minerals known to science.
+In the area of the Franklin and Sterling Hill mines, more than 360 minerals are known to occur.
+These make up approximately 10% of the minerals known to science.
 Thirty-five of these minerals have not been found anywhere else.
 Ninety-one of the minerals fluoresce.